ReDI-School/redi-js-nrw/lesson18.md

 Feel free to decide your own difficultly level

-Copy the data variables into your code editor to get you started, then write your own function. you can set the output by loggings the return value to the console.
+Copy the data variables into your code editor to get you started, then write your own function. you can set the output by logging the return value to the console.

 ---